MashMeTV/job-offers/frontend.md

 Last but not least, as part of an international team we need you to feel comfortable communicating in English.

 ## Would be great if you…
-- Establish software architecture patterns with consistent high availability, scale, security deployed in multiple clusters all around the world.
+- Establish software architecture patterns.
 - Have experience writing Web Components in any framework or library, or just using vanilla JavaScript.
 - Have experience with the WebRTC stack.
 - Have experience with any build tools.